mhdadk/mhdadk.github.io/_posts/2025-12-21-fibonacci-time-complexity.md

         return fib(n-1) + fib(n-2)
 ```

-Evaluating `fib(100)` takes several minutes on my PC, and if I try to evaluate `fib(1200)`, I get a `RecursionError: maximum recursion depth exceeded`, which suggests a stack overflow.
+Evaluating `fib(100)` takes several minutes on my PC and if I try to evaluate `fib(1200)`, I get a `RecursionError: maximum recursion depth exceeded`, suggesting a stack overflow.
 Clearly, computing $F_n$ requires a non-trivial amount of computations.

 ## Number of additions